CoderAnonymous707/CoderAnonymous707/README.md

 - 👋 Hi, I’m @CoderAnonymous707
 - 👀 I’m interested in creating something new, it can be programming, drawing, writing, designing, animating, anything!
 - 🌱 In programming, I'm currently learning HTML/JS.
-I know the basics of Python, Javascript, C++, HTML and CSS.
+I've learnt the basics of Python, Javascript, C++, HTML and CSS.
 - 💞️ I’m looking to collaborate on making new webpages and am looking forward to learn something new!
 - 📫 You can reach me through my mail ID: kavipriyank07@gmail.com